-This is the first course of the freshman English requirement for English and journalism students who have indicated an interest in English and/or journalism as a major.
-It develops writing skills in expository modes (comparison/contrast, classification/ division, causal analysis, and argument).
-It is designed to provide intensive practice in writing and related skills (analytical reading, speaking, listening).
-The course requires students' active participation.
-A portfolio that earns a grade of C or better is required.
+This the first course of the freshman English requirement for English and Journalism students who have indicated an interest in English and/ or Journalism as a major.
+It develops writing skills in a range of formal and informal texts involved with expository modes (form) in comparison/contrast, classification/division, causal analysis, and argument.
+It is designed to provide intensive practice in writing-a recursive process-and related skills (analytical reading, speaking, and listening).
+The course gives attention to language and mechanics relevant to grammar and usage appropriate for the writing process.
+Prerequisite: Declaration of intention to major in English or journalism.
+Taken by majors in place of ENG 131.

-Prerequisites: Declaration of intention to major in English.
-Program: English
+Prerequisites: Declaration of intention to major in English or journalism.